 - after the stock exchange closes, an article is published showing the performance of each bundle and its components

-- Towards the middle of the stock exchange session, an update will be published on the performance of bundles and companies
+- Towards the middle of the trading session, an update will be published on the performance of bundles and companies

 To find out the articles that have already been published in reference to the Bull Dude’s Bundles…